Our vision is to follow the Blue Ridge Parkway and find already existing historical

 or Great Wall of China.

 Interested in starting your own community historical mural?
 Then by clicking "Mural Partnership",

 we can help you with 'how to-' select a mural site, call for artists, research your community history, select a mural artist,

 paint a mural (including materials, transferring images) and dedicating a mural to the Appalachian Mural Trail.
 If you already have

-an historical mural in place, then click on "Mural Membership" to have us promote your mural throughout the Blue Ridge Parkway.
+an historical mural in place, then click on "Mural Member/Sponsor" to have us promote your mural throughout the Blue Ridge Parkway and beyond.